CONFEST-2026/fmics/index.md

 The aim of the **FMICS** conference series is to provide a forum for researchers and practitioners who are interested in the development and application of formal methods in industry.
 FMICS brings together scientists and engineers who are active in the area of formal methods and interested in exchanging their experiences in the industrial usage of these methods.
 The FMICS conference series also strives to promote research and development for the improvement of formal methods and tools for industrial applications.

-FMICS is the **ERCIM** Working Group conference on Formal Methods for Industrial Critical Systems, and it is the key conference in the intersection of industrial applications and Formal Methods.
+FMICS is the [**ERCIM** Working Group][ERCIM] conference on Formal Methods for Industrial Critical Systems, and it is the key conference in the intersection of industrial applications and Formal Methods.

 ##### Important dates